 - excessive bleeding

-- inflammation of the vein
+- phlebitis, an inflammation of your vein

 If you suspect you’ve developed any serious side effects, contact your doctor.
 For most people, the benefits of this test outweigh the risks.